 -Avoid wet feet, shoes or socks, especially during winter.

 -Wear cotton socks at night if I am cold.
 Please do not

 use hot water bottles or heating pads to warm me.

 -Do not use chemical agents to remove corns or calluses.
 Take me to a podiatrist.

 -Inspect the insides of the shoes I wear daily for any sharp objects.

 -Let me wear properly fitting socks that are not mended.

--Do not wear garters or any other support garment
+Do not wear garters or any other support garment that causes constriction.

 Don't wear shoes that are too tight.